lwpyh/Unsupervised-Satellite-Image-Classfication-based-on-Partial-Domain-Adaptation/README.md

     - For VGG, "net" is like VGG16.
 Detail names are in network.py.
     - For ResNet, "net" is like ResNet50.
 Detail names are in network.py.

-# contribution of our members:
+# Contribution of Our Members:
 Hu Jian:build up the model framework,finish the part of train_PADA_pic.py and loss.py.
 Clinton Elian Gandana:build up the Alexnet network in network.py.
 Joel Dzidzorvi Kwame Disu:foucus on preprocss,finish the pre_process.py.